 - What level of autonomy does the role provide?

-- Does the job perform in a safe and healthy environment?
+- Does the job performance in a safe and healthy environment?

 - To what degree are the responsibilities and tasks to be completed?